geospace-code/matlab-stdlib/Readme.md

 [![ci](https://github.com/geospace-code/matlab-stdlib/actions/workflows/ci.yml/badge.svg)](https://github.com/geospace-code/matlab-stdlib/actions/workflows/ci.yml)
 [![ci-nojvm](https://github.com/geospace-code/matlab-stdlib/actions/workflows/ci-nojvm.yml/badge.svg)](https://github.com/geospace-code/matlab-stdlib/actions/workflows/ci-nojvm.yml)

-Matlab users coming from other languages often notice the missing functionality contained within this user-developed, unofficial "stdlib" for Matlab.
+Matlab or GNU Octave users coming from other languages often notice the missing functionality contained within this user-developed, unofficial "stdlib" standard library of functions for users of Matlab or GNU Octave.
 These system, filesystem, and HDF5 / HDF4 / NetCDF functions are useful across several of our own and others projects.

-The absolute minimum Matlab release is R2021a.
+Matlab &ge; R2021a has full functionality.
+Older versions of Matlab work back to about R2017b.
+If using GNU Octave, the minimum version is 6.0.

 Self-tests can be run from that matlab-stdlib/ directory: